FantomCode25/Team-Phoenix/README.md

 - folder name - device_code
 - file name - device.cpp
 - A code which is used for collecting data from the sensors and calculate the required features

+4th commit - 2:00 am
+- folder name - Google_colab , lib
+- file name - dataset_code.py , main.dart
+- Code to complete the traained model and application for main.dart which was cleaned with errors